Critical sets of random smooth functions on compact manifolds: Introduction

 The equality (\ref{eq: met-asy}) in the proof of Theorem \ref{th: main} shows that the rescaled metric $g(L):=L^{-\frac{m+2}{2}}\bsi_L$ converges in the $C^0$ topology to $K_m g$, where $g$ is the original metric on $M$ and $K_m$ is a certain, explicit constant that depends only on $m$; see (\ref{eq: km}).
 This was also observed by S. Zelditch, \cite[Prop.
 2.3]{Zel}.
 A closely related result was proved in \cite[Thm.5]{BBG}.

 To obtain the convergence of $g(L)$ in stronger topologies we would need bounds on the sectional curvature of $g(L)$.
-In Subsection \ref{ss: asym-met} we show that these bounds are equivalent to some refined asymptotic estimates satisfied by certain linear combinations of fourth order derivatives of the spectral function, (\ref{eq: bcurv}).
-These estimates hold for homogeneous spaces equipped with invariant metrics.
+We show that these bounds are equivalent to some refined asymptotic estimates satisfied by certain linear combinations of fourth order derivatives of the spectral function, (\ref{eq: bcurv}).

 A related embedding can be constructed in the holomorphic case and S. Zelditch \cite{Z0} has proved that the resulting sequence of suitably rescaled metrics $g_N$ converges $C^\infty$ to the original K\"{a}hler metric.
 The main reason for such a stronger form of convergence is the better behavior of the Szeg\"{o} kernels.
 Such a regular behavior is not to be expected for the spectral function $\eE_L$.